esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/04-kanban-intro.md

 characteristics.
 The team may use team meetings (like retrospective and planning) from Scrum and a continuous workflow with WIP limits from Kanban.

-> ## Discussion
+> ## Exercise
 >
 > Imagine that you are working with a Kanban board.
-One of the work-items in “In
+One of the work items in “In
 > Progress” got blocked.
+The _blocked_ item means that the team is not able to
+> continue working on it because it is waiting for something from outside the
-How do you deal with it in the Kanban workflow?
+> team.
+How do you deal with the blocked item in the Kanban workflow?
+>
+> > ## Solution
+> >
+> > The simplest but effective approach is to put a "red dot" on the item.
+In an
+> online board, it is possible to add a tag/label and more information like why
+> this item is blocked, for how long, and who will unblock it.
+This visualizes
+> the situation.
+So, the team can immediately see that the item is blocked and
+> have it under control.
+> {: .solution}
-{: .discussion}
+{: .challenge}

 {% include links.md %}